sebinside/PremiereRemote/readme.md

 Of course, you can also embed this line of code in a AHK-script or even remote control your Premiere instace.
 Sounds interesting?
 Let's get started!

+**⚠️ The following documentation is partly outdated and will be updated soon™️ ⚠️**

 ## Getting started

 This short guide will show how to install and use the AHK2PremiereCEP-Framework.